r-gio28/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Functional Components: accept data and display them.
+Mainly responsible for rendering UI.
+It accepts props as an argument and returns a React component.
+React lifecycle methods (for example, componentDidMount) cannot be used in functional components.

+Class Components: A class component requires you to extend from React.
+Class components are Stateful components because they can implement logic and state.
+Class components can use lifecycle methods.
+They can create a render function which returns a React element.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount triggers before the initial render, and the function will only trigger once in the lifespan of the component.
+It is used to update the state value before the DOM is rendered, creating a state variable.

+componentWillUpdate is generally called before the component is updated or when the state or props passed to the component changes.
+This method is deprecated.

 3. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It can be a function that handles a click event, a function that sets a toggle state, or a function that formats data before it gets displayed.
+This kind of logic deals with the state in the component.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange:
+    Setup the React component we are testing.
+Act:
+    Execute our behavior(if there is one)
+Assert:
+    Extract the response element and check (if necessary) that it is what we expect it to be.